-As the Abortion Act (1967) was passed to create exemptions to sections 58 and 59 of the OAPA and the Infant Life Preservation Act (ILPA), a repeal of sections 58 and 59 of the Offences Against the Persons Act (OAPA) and offences committed under the ILPA5 would make the Abortion Act (1967) redundant.
+As the Abortion Act (1967) was passed to create exemptions to sections 58 and 59 of the OAPA and the Infant Life Preservation Act (ILPA), a repeal of sections 58 and 59 of the OAPA and offences committed under the ILPA5 would make the Abortion Act (1967) redundant.
 This means:

-- 1. There would be no abortion law regulating abortion up until birth.
-In other words: Abortion would be available on demand, for any reason, up until birth.
-(While NC55(2) provides an offence for non-consensual abortions caused by physcial force, it glaringly omits instances of coercion that are psychological in nature). - 2.
-An abortion could be performed legally on any grounds, including sex-selection. - While there is evidence sex-selective abortion is occurring in the UK,6 notably, it has been described by Government as "abhorrent",7 and "not one of the lawful grounds for termination of pregnancy",8 which
+- 1. There would be no law regulating abortion up until birth.
+In other words: Abortion would be available on demand, for any reason up until birth. - 2.
+An abortion could be performed legally on any grounds, including sex-selection. - While there is evidence sex-selective abortion is occurring in the UK,6 notably, it has been described by Government as "abhorrent",7 and "not one of the lawful grounds for termination of pregnancy",8 which are outlined in the Abortion Act 1967 (which provides that abortion can only be performed under

-1 See: Police, Crime, Sentencing and Courts Bill, As Amended - Amendment Paper (Wednesday 30 June), p.
-50.
+1 See: Police, Crime, Sentencing and Courts Bill, As Amended - Amendment Paper (Wednesday 30 June), p.50.